 The answer “it depends” always seems to be a little disappointing.
 “It depends” is an answer that doesn’t have any real value to us.
 But, the answer is the most honest and correct answer we can give.
 Simply, neither snowshoes or skis are the best in all conditions, some are better in some conditions, others are better in other conditions.
 It is just the the way this complicated business works.

 That said, after a few years of research and experimentation, we can say that maybe there is a better way for almost ALL winter conditions.
 There might be a better way to take most of the pros from each category and and start a new category we will call the “hybrid”.
 The hybrid isn’t the best in all conditions, but it is the most consistent in almost all conditions.
 We investigate this possibility here.

 To begin, let’s quickly review both traditional modes of arctic/winter travel.

-- Personal skill level or background
+- Skill level or experience

 Snowshoes are the most popular among the hikers and hunters of the Great Lakes region.

 Snowshoes are relatively slow but they benefit from being the lighter, more compact, and easier than other travel gear.
 You can easily maneuver through the bush, around tree wells, up hills, and across inclines pretty well.
 Modern snowshoes are lightweight, have aggressive crampons for climbing and crossing steep terrain.
 Snowshoes also attach to most boots.

 Almost any novice can strap on a pair of snowshoes and be off and hiking.
 Most of us learned our snowshoe skills through the tried and true – 10-step lesson.
 We took 10 steps and had learned how to use them.